-- A. A turn on the forehand to the right is accomplished by moving haunches to the left.
-A forehand turn to the left is accomplished by moving haunches to the right. - B. When performing a leg-yield, the horse should move forward and lateral in a diagonal direction with the horse's body straight with a slight flexion of the head in the opposite direction of lateral movement.
+A. A turn on the forehand to the right is accomplished by moving haunches to the left.

+B. A forehand turn to the left is accomplished by moving haunches to the right.

+C. When performing a leg-yield, the horse should move forward and lateral in a diagonal direction with the horse's body straight with a slight flexion of the head in the opposite direction of lateral movement.
 When a horse yields to the right the head is slightly (just to see the eye of the horse) to the left.
-A horse yielding to the left the head is slightly flexed to the right. - C. If riders are asked to drop their irons, they can leave them down or cross them over the withers. - D. For safety reasons, exhibitors will not be required to mount or dismount as part of the individual patterns.
+A horse yielding to the left the head is slightly flexed to the right.

+D. If riders are asked to drop their irons, they can leave them down or cross them over the withers.